cloudflare/cloudflare-docs/content/analytics/analytics-engine/recipes/usage-based-billing-for-your-saas-product.md

 Many Cloudflare customers run software-as-a-service products with multiple customers.
 A big concern for such companies is understanding the cost of each customer, and understanding customer behaviour more widely.

 Keeping data on every web request used by a customer can be expensive, as can attributing page views to customers.
-At Cloudflare we've solved this problem with the same in-house technologies now available to you through Analytics Engine.
+At Cloudflare we have solved this problem with the same in-house technologies now available to you through Analytics Engine.

 ## Recording data on usage